Nevada Department of Education logo

 Recognition Ceremonies

-Although NDE encourages the recognition of practitioners, administrative staff, and students for their accomplishments, no AEFLA funds, including federal, state, local match, or program income, may be used for these purposes due to federal regulations.
+Although NDE encourages the recognition of practitioners, administrative staff, and students for their accomplishments, no AEFLA funds, including federal, state, local match, or program income, may be used for awards ceremonies or graduations due to federal regulations.

 The federal government restricts the amount of "cash on hand" that can be kept at the state and local level.
 Therefore, request for funds must be submitted on a monthly basis in an amount not to exceed expenses incurred during the period.